PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 ```
 Among them,

 - `info`: A dictionary.
-There are 6 key-value pairs, the output shows the first 5 pairs;
+There are 6 key-value pairs, and the output shows the first five pairs;
 - `licenses`: A list with eight elements, and the output shows the first five;
-- `images`: A list with 5000 elements, and the output shows the first 5;
+- `images`: A list with 5000 elements, and the output shows the first five;
 - `annotations`: A list with 36,781 elements, and the output shows the first five;
 - `categories`: A list of 80 elements, and the output shows the first five.